 And then there’s Thomas.
 This is the same Thomas who, when Jesus had announced his intention to go to Bethany to resurrect Lazarus said, “Let us also go, that we may die with him” (John 11:16).
 You’ll recall Bethany is near Jerusalem, where there was likely a price on Jesus’ head.
-In any case, Thomas missed Jesus’ first appearance, and had reacted to the news in much the same manner as had the disciples in Luke’s Gospel: “Unless I can see him with my own eyes and feel him with my own hands, I will not believe.”
+In any case, Thomas missed Jesus’ first appearance, and had reacted to the news in much the same manner as had the disciples in Luke’s Gospel: “Unless I can see him with my own eyes and feel him with my own hands, I will not believe” (v.
+25).
 Interestingly, there is no indication in Scripture that any of Thomas’ colleagues “tattled” on him.
 Some may have argued with him, while others simply rolled their eyes, looked at each other and said, “That’s just Thomas… bless his heart.”
 But no one said anything to Jesus, as far as we know.
-Yet, a week later, when the disciples were again gathered in the house, Jesus once more came among them, reminded them that Peace was with them, and then… went straight to Thomas.
-We’ll never know exactly what was going through Thomas’ head (and heart) as Jesus met him face to face, offering him the very thing he needed to strengthen his faith.
-It appears, however, that Thomas no longer felt the need to touch, only to look upon the One who knew what he needed before he could ask.
+Yet, a week later, when the disciples were again gathered in the house, Jesus once more came among them, reminded them that Peace was with them… and then went straight to Thomas.
+We’ll never know exactly what was going through Thomas’ head (and heart) as Jesus met him face-to-face, offering him the very thing he needed to strengthen his faith.
+It appears, however, that Thomas no longer felt the need to touch, only to look upon the one who knew what he needed before he could ask.
 “My Lord and my God.”
 Could there be a more powerful and complete confession of faith?

 And despite all of Thomas’ frailties, Jesus loved him.
 After all, he had chosen him as one of the Twelve… chosen him to spread the Gospel.
 Jesus gentle admonishment: “Have you believed because you have seen me?” could have been addressed to any of the disciples.
 All (even Mary) had needed to see in order to believe.
 And they had.
 And now their pain had turned to joy, just as Jesus had promised.
 “Blessed are those who have not seen and yet have come to believe.”
-This is less a dig at Thomas, I think, than it is words of encouragement for us… we who are not able to meet Jesus face to face… not on this side of life, at any rate.
+This is less a dig at Thomas, I think, than it is words of encouragement for us… we who are not able to meet Jesus face-to-face… not on this side of life, at any rate.
 “Blessed” (Gr. makarios), as it appears in this passage, means happy.
 We’re not better than Thomas; we are able to experience the joy of being in relationship with Christ because of Thomas, and the other disciples whom Jesus commissioned to “make disciples of all nations” (Matt 28-19).
 We owe a lot to Thomas.